Personal Loans Now looks at lenders habits and important information of what to look out for when applying for a loan.

 Of course, the lenders also perform the usual credit checks.
 Each P2P agency applies its own rules as well.
 One of the advantages of this kind of borrowing is that, unlike banks and financial organisations, there is often no lower borrowing limit.
 This means that you can borrow a small amount and sort out your financial problems without getting into large amounts of debt.

 Fee for Service

 Just be aware that peer to peer lenders websites will charge a fee for the service.
 The Financial Conduct Authority regulates peer to peer lenders.
 This means that you can be secure in the knowledge that your lender is reputable.

-No one wants to pay more for a personal loan than they have to.
+No one wants to pay more for a loan than they have to.
 If you can only get a loan at a very high rate of interest then maybe the time is not right to borrow.
 Also, if you do decide to go ahead then make sure that you take a loan with a fixed interest rate.
 Current indications are that personal loan rates will rise sometime in 2017.

 The alternative borrowing choices mentioned may be of some help.
 But perhaps a rethink about whether you really need to borrow is a better option.
-Unsecured personal loans have many benefits especially if the rates are low.
+Unsecured loans have many benefits especially if the rates are low.
 Paying back high amounts in interest can lead to financial problems.

 Summary: Interest Rates

 In this chapter, Personal Loans Now looked at interest rates for personal loans.
 There is a great deal of competition amongst lenders, but they will only give low rates to the low-risk customers.
 UK Interest rates are at an all time low if you have a good credit score.
 Interest rates may rise soon though.
 We also looked at ways on how to find the best UK interest rates.